samfeldstein/personal-site-astro/src/pages/notebook/programming.md

 ## Ideas

+- A portfolio/resume website for Hugo Stiglitz
+  - Killcount
+  - Testimonials
 - An app that searches various websites of your choice.
 Eg, search all your favorite blogs simultaneously.
-- An app that computes the numberic value of your Hebrew name and shows words with the same value.
+- An app that computes the numeric value of your Hebrew name and shows words with the same value.
 - Earnings tracker.
 You press start and the numbers whiz by, showing how much you've made per second.
 - An app that automatically pairs your film festival choices.
 Each user enters picks and the app displays matching choices.
 - An app that sends you essays already published by writers as though they are blogging.